Reinforcement Learning from Hierarchical Critics: Preliminaries

-\subsection{Actor-Critic}
+\subsection{Actor-critic}

-Actor-Critic aims to take advantage of all the good stuff from both value-based and policy-based while eliminating all their drawbacks, which is the base behind the recent modern RL methods from A3C to PPO.
-As introduced, the two main components of a policy gradient are the policy model and the value function.
-To understanding learning strategies, the value function can help with policy updates, such as by reducing gradient changes in the original strategy gradient, which is what the Actor-Critic method does.
-In specific, actor-critic methods consist of two models, which could optionally share parameters: a. critic updates the value function parameters $w$ and depending on the algorithm it could be action-value function $Q_w(s, a) $ or state value function $V_w(s) $; b. actor updates the policy parameters $\theta$ for $\pi_\theta (s, a)$, in the direction suggested by the critic.
+The actor-critic strategy aims to take advantage of the best characteristics from both the value-based and policy-based approaches while eliminating all their drawbacks and underlies recent modern RL methods from A3C to PPO.
+To understand the learning strategies, the value function can help with policy updates, such as by reducing gradient changes in the original strategy gradient, which is what actor-critic methods do.
+Specifically, actor-critic methods consist of two models that can optionally share parameters: (a) a critic updates the value function parameters $w$, which could be an action-value function $Q_w(s, a) $ or a state value function $V_w(s) $; (b) the actor updates the policy parameters $\theta$ for $\pi_\theta (s, a)$ in the direction suggested by the critic.